nighthawk-apps/nighthawk-wallet-android/README.md

 ## Disclaimers
 There are some known areas for improvement:

-- This app is mainly intended for learning and improving the related libraries that it uses.
+- This app depends upon related libraries that it uses.
 There may be bugs.
 - This wallet currently only supports transacting between shielded addresses, which makes it incompatible with wallets that do not support sending to shielded addresses.
 - Traffic analysis, like in other cryptocurrency wallets, can leak some privacy of the user.
-- The wallet requires a trust in the server to display accurate transaction information.
+- The wallet requires a trust in the lighthttps server to display accurate transaction information.
 - This app has been developed and run exclusively on `mainnet` it might not work on `testnet`.

 See the [Wallet App Threat Model](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html) for more information about the security and privacy limitations of the wallet.

+## Donate to Nighthawk Devs
+zs1wrr6swz67jnykexzg8e7rf4prtzm32p3fqv2ezsthaz48u3cj553tuy5m0q56h5u2f77q59ama5

 ### License
 MIT